MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - All the goods and services the business provides or purchases are taxed at the same rate.

-- There’s only one taxing authority to remit taxes to.
+- There's only one taxing authority to remit taxes to.

 In this case, every transaction has exactly the same rate of taxation and the business can set up one tax detail.
-It also must set up at least one tax schedule; when entering transactions in Microsoft Dynamics GP, the business’s clerk selects the tax schedule, rather than a tax detail.
+It also must set up at least one tax schedule; when entering transactions in Microsoft Dynamics GP, the business's clerk selects the tax schedule, rather than a tax detail.

 Chances are that your organization operates in a more complex taxing situation than the previous example.
 Your situation is probably similar to